 For more information, see the full About the Library page.

-Alkek Library is also home to The Wittliff Collections which houses the Southwestern & Mexican Photography Collection as well as the Southwestern Writers Collection, both jewels of central Texas.
-For information see their Exhibitions & Events page.
-For information about visiting The Wittliff Collections see their Visit page.
+Alkek Library is also home to The Wittliff Collections, which include the Southwestern & Mexican Photography Collection as well as the Southwestern Writers Collection, both jewels of central Texas.
+For more information, see:

 Visitors may borrow books from Alkek Library through the TexShare Library Card Program.
 Ask your local library for a TexShare card to get started.
 Another option is to pay a $25 per year fee at the circulation desk for borrowing privileges.

 |Books||2 weeks||Retired Texas State faculty – maximum of 100

 All others – 4 at any one time

 Albert B. Alkek Library on the campus of Texas State University. is located between Austin and San Antonio along the IH 35 corridor.